© All Rights Reserved zenjenn

 Historic Route 66

-On September 22, 2005, the U.S. Department of Transportation designated the portion of Route 66, which winds its way through 421 miles of Illinois, as an American Scenic Byway.
+On September 22, 2005, the U.S. Department of Transportation designated the portion of Route 66, which winds its way through about 675 kilometres of Illinois, as an American Scenic Byway.
 Those who enjoy motoring through small towns and countrysides will appreciate this paved piece of American history.
 The route begins in Chicago and exits the state as you cross the Mississippi River into St. Louis, Missouri.
 There are approximately 70 small towns along the way, several still sporting vintage signage and continued connections to the Route 66 heyday of the 40s, 50s and 60s.
 At the Williamsville Die Cast Auto Sales, you can still get a soda pop for 25 cents.

 The Great River Road

 In 2005, the Great River Road was also designated an American Scenic Byway.
-Though the route is actually comprised of several state highways, it runs along 550 miles of Illinois' western border as it follows the mighty Mississippi River southward.
+Though the route is actually comprised of several state highways, it runs along 880 kilometres of Illinois' western border as it follows the mighty Mississippi River southward.
 The journey begins in East Dubuque, Illinois and ends at the Fort Defiance State Park, where it meets the Ohio River National Scenic Byway.
 One is sure to find many small towns, nature areas, state parks and definitely beautiful scenery to enjoy as they make the drive.
 For the history buff, stops in Galena, Nauvoo, Cahokia (Collinsville) and Cairo are highly recommended.
 The area around Cairo is also known as Little Egypt.